sergeych/mp_stools/README.md

 _logging is not working in the kotlin.native platform as it is yet single-threaded in the core and does not support shared objects sucj as flow (as for now)_.

-Library provides extremely compact and effective platform-independent asyncronous logger that uses coroutines to provide little performance impact.
+Library provides an extremely compact and effective platform-independent asyncronous logger that uses coroutines to provide little performance impact.
 The idea behind is that the logging data is collected and formatted _conditionally_: instead of providing strings with substitutions we provide callables that returns strings or string to exception pairs: